 I carried the painting for Ms. S, as she spoke fondly of Ms. M. When we arrived at Ms. M’s room, Ms. S was appalled that there was no hook on the wall to hang the print on.
 Unrelenting, she pulled a chair to the corner of the room, and we propped the framed print up where her friend could see it.
 Ms. S charged me sternly, “Please make sure maintenance hangs that print in the morning when they come in!”

 Sure enough the picture was on the wall when I came in next time.

 Ms. S was discharged and Ms. M passed away soon after.
 One evening a month or so later I walked past the room with the pink lotus print.
 I was shocked to see Ms. S in the very bed Ms. M had occupied.
 She was almost unrecognizable, short of breath, barely conscious — dying from her cancer.
 Her only family, an estranged daughter, had not come to see her yet.

 I went in and spoke softly to her, touching her hand, but I don’t think she recognized me.
 I felt so saddened that she was alone.
 Her eyes were fixed on the wall.
 Hanging there was the lovely pink

 lotus print she had moved for her friend’s empty wall one month before.
-In brightening her friend’s final days, she had inadvertently brightened her own.
+In brightening her friend’s final days, she had inadvertently brightened her own final days.

 I can’t help but wonder if her friend was there keeping her company and waiting for Ms. S to join her.
-Regardless, she was not alone, I know.
-The world was more beautiful because Ms. S had been here.
+Regardless, I know she was not alone.
+The world was more beautiful because Ms. S had lived here.